Objective B4: Improve the Health of the Detroit River Watershed and Great Lakes Waters

 The Essex Region Conservation Authority monitors the surface water quality of these two tributaries as well as others.
 One parameter of interest is total phosphorous.
 Total phosphorus is a nutrient that can become elevated due to urban and rural land uses associated with fertilizer use, pet and wildlife droppings, and faulty septic systems.

-Excessive phosphorus in fresh water promotes the growth of algae (see photo to the right of algae blooms in the Detroit River).
+Excessive phosphorus in fresh water promotes the growth of algae (see photo above of algae blooms in the Detroit River).
 When the algae dies, dissolved oxygen in the water is consumed to biodegrade the algae.
 This process is called eutrophication.
 Oxygen is required to maintain the ecosystem, when the level of oxygen is reduced due to eutrophication the fragile ecosystem becomes strained.
 In the 1970s, the Great Lakes were referred to as dead, due to eutrophication.
 At this time, several initiatives were undertaken to reduce the phosphorus loading to the Great Lakes (e.g. phosphorus free laundry detergents).
 The Great Lakes have shown great improvements, but more needs to be done.

 How are we doing?

-The average total phosphorus concentration is slightly decreasing in the Little River tributary and decreasing in the Turkey Creek tributary.
+As noted in the chart above, the average total phosphorus concentration is slightly decreasing in the Little River tributary and decreasing in the Turkey Creek tributary.
 The average total phosphorus concentration in both tributaries is well above the Provincial Water Quality Objective for the Protection of Aquatic Life.

 What is the City of Windsor doing to help improve tributary surface water quality?